 By Chief of Staff of the Army Gen. Ray OdiernoJune 23, 2014

-The strength of our nation is our Army.
+I want to thank everyone for being here today to celebrate this great day and this great birthday.
+The strength of our Nation is our Army.
 The strength of our Army is our Soldiers.
 The strength of our Soldiers is our families.
 That is what makes us Army Strong.
 Thank you very much.
-Happy Birthday, U.S. Army.